APSIS-ANALYSIS/PERIGEE/docs/install_external_libs.md

 ```sh
 $ rm -rf VTK-7.1.1.tar.gz VTK-7.1.1-src build_vtk
 ```
 For more detailed discussion of installing the VTK library, refer to the [guide for advanced users](install-advanced.md).
+We recommend using VTK-7.1.1 or VTK-8.2.0.

 ## Install PETSc
 First, we enter the lib folder and download petsc source files in the folder.